gavinhoward/bc/manuals/development.md

 allocation.
 Then, the last slab is pushed into the next spot and the new special slab is put into the vacated spot.
 This ensures that a non-special slab is always last.

-Not only that, but a slab vector can be used as a stack allocator.
-If the string needs to be deallocated, the length of the string is passed to the slab vector which deallocates it using that information.
-This allows a stack of allocations.

 ### Command-Line History